-When the Santa Fe Railroad decided to build a central route almost 70 miles south of Mill Creek in 1886, the company sold their right-of-way to the Chicago, Rock Island, and Pacific Railroad.
+When the Santa Fe Railroad decided to build a central route almost 70 miles south of Mill Creek in 1886, the company sold its right-of-way to the Chicago, Rock Island, and Pacific Railroad.
 On July 17, 1886, voters in Wabaunsee County approved the issuance of railroad construction bonds by a large margin.
 The Rock Island Railroad chose a route along Mill Creek between the two original settlements of Newbury and Paxico.
 Residents then agreed to establish a new community south of Newbury and northwest of the mill complex on Mill Creek.

 A site on the Gerhard and Regina Nuttman farm was platted as the permanent location.
 The new town would also be called Paxico, and the original settlement then became known as “Old Paxico.”